i-am-smolli/terraform-provider-clearpass/docs/resources/service_cert.md

 - `pkcs12_file_base64` (String, Sensitive) Base64 encoded content of the PFX file.
 Use filebase64() in HCL.
 When used, the provider spawns a temporary local HTTP server to serve the file to ClearPass.
 Mutually exclusive with `pkcs12_file_url`.
 - `pkcs12_file_url` (String) The URL to the PKCS12 file to be uploaded.
 Mutually exclusive with `pkcs12_file_base64`.
 - `pkcs12_passphrase` (String, Sensitive) The passphrase for the PKCS12 file.
+- `port` (Number) The port to use for the temporary HTTP server.
+If not specified, a random port is used.

 ### Read-Only